What is Sidereal Astrology?

 IAU (International Astronomical Union) uses the uneven size of the constellations.
 It adjusts the sign boundaries to match their actual sizes in the sky.
 The majority of sidereal systems (including the ones above) use thirty-degree zodiac signs.
 But, the zodiac signs are different sizes in the sky.
 The IAU takes this into account.

 Midpoint is the system we created here at Mastering the Zodiac.
 It also uses the actual size of the constellations, like the IAU.
-But, the IAU boundaries were created for astronomy, not astrology.
+But, the IAU boundaries are designed for astronomy, not astrology.
 The IAU boundaries do not reference the ecliptic (the path of the Sun and planets).
 Midpoint fixes this by setting the zodiac sizes relative to the ecliptic.
 It is designed for astrology.

 Below are the sun sign birthdates for the systems mentioned above.
 The dates are in GMT.
 Dates on the first or last day of a sign are “on the cusp” and a blend of both signs.